mariberg/aws-bootcamp-cruddur-2023/journal/week9.md

 # Week 9 — CI/CD with CodePipeline, CodeBuild and CodeDeploy

 There are going to be individual CI/CD pipelines for different services.
 This week the pipeline for the backend-flask Fargate service was created.
 When creating a new pipeline, a new connection called 'cruddur' to the Github repository was created.
-When the connection was created, the repository could be accessed from the CodePipeline.
+After the connection was created, the repository could be accessed from the CodePipeline.

 For the purpose of the pipeline a new branch 'prod' was created for the GitHub repository.